L1quidH2O/KhanPJS/README.md

 * infiniteLoopCallback, defaults to empty function
 * startupTimeout, maximum time to wait for a program to load (some programs take a long time to load terrain/textures). defaults to 2000
 * programTimeout, maximum time program is allowed to freeze. defaults to 500
-* loopCheck, amount of iterations it takes before checking if theres an infinity loop. defaults to 1000. (hard to explain so see code)
+* loopCheck, amount of iterations it takes before checking if theres an infinity loop. defaults to 1000.
     ```js
     for(var i = 0; i < 10000; i ++){
         //---placed by KhanPJS---